binaryage/totalspaces-web/faq.md

 Control-click on the app in the dock, then choose Options and Assign to All Desktops.

-## Why do you recommend 5 finger swiping?

-It turns out that the way the trackpad driver and settings work make it very difficult to prevent 3 and 4 finger swipe gestures being delivered to other apps.
-We found during testing that some apps (like Safari and Xcode) get these events and change state when you are trying to change desktop with 3 or 4 finger gestures.
-Also the behaviour of the trackpad driver was not at all consistent.

-So in order to avoid this we recommend 5 finger swiping.
-However, some people have had good results with 4 fingers, and 3 finger swiping is really the only option for the magic mouse, so you may find these settings to your taste.

 ## How can I uninstall TotalSpaces?

 Use [the uninstaller](http://downloads.binaryage.com/UninstallTotalSpaces.app.zip).